alexkorol/pixel-perfecter/notes/logbook.md

 Sonnet 4 still goes off the rails.
 Assumes that because script runs without errors the outputs are good.
 Makes a premature "final_status.md" file.
 Switching to GPT-4.1 to see if it's possible to stay more on track.

 GPT 4.1 keeps asking too many unnecessary questions (stalling) instead of working agentically and independently.

+## 2025-06-11 - Evening

+**Switched to Roo Code in VS Code and saw immediate results** Roo Code in boomerang mode using sonnet 3.7 was able to correctly iterate on the problem and get the project to a point where all 4 of my initial test input images converted to pixel art successfully.
+This was a major gamechanger and a milestone in the project.